raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 120 feet
+**Range:** 36.0m

 **Components:** S, M (a glowing stick of incense or a crystal vial filled with phosphorescent material)

 **Duration:** Concentration, up to 1 minute

-You create a twisting pattern of colors that weaves through the air inside a 30-foot cube within range.
+You create a twisting pattern of colors that weaves through the air inside a 9.0m cube within range.
 The pattern appears for a moment and vanishes.
 Each creature in the area who sees the pattern must make a Wisdom saving throw.
 On a failed save, the creature becomes charmed for the duration.
 While charmed by this spell, the creature is incapacitated and has a speed of 0.

 The spell ends for an affected creature if it takes any damage or if someone else uses an action to shake the creature out of its stupor.